Tips to Get Top Marks in IGCSE Physics

 IGCSE Physics Tips to Do Well in Your Exam

-Keep Your Notes Organized
+Keep Your Notes Organised

-There is a plethora of formulas and equations you must learn.
+There are a plethora of formulas and equations you must learn.
 If you don’t want to lose track of them, keep these formulas in the same place.
 It is a good idea to complete formulas with terminology explaining variables and units.

 Focus on keywords and concepts and try to create as many visuals (drawings, graphics, tables, etc.) as you can.
 This will allow you to process more information using fewer words.